flaneurette/Health-Library/Documents/Food/Toxins/Mycotoxins/README.md

 A comprehensive list of common mycotoxins found in foods, drinks, and other products, along with their sources, associated foods, and health effects.

 > Note these lists are not complete and do not cover 100% of all foods with possible toxin traces.
-For more infomation, always refer to a dedicated article about the specific toxin in quenstion.
+For more information, always refer to a dedicated article about the specific toxin in quenstion.

 ---